 It is a very fair point.
 I did not do it as a way of pulling back on what I said before, I promise.
 The point I want to make is that the Government do not believe it necessary to make provision to require MAPs, as asset providers, to be licensed because the competition is working and providing good value to energy consumers.

-I move briefly on to meter disposal.
 Away from the Committee, the hon.
-Gentleman and I had a discussion on this, and I have given it considerable thought.
-This is not an excuse, but the responsibility for disposal lies with the Secretary of State for the Department for Environment, Food and Rural Affairs.
+Gentleman and I had a discussion on meter disposal, and I have given it considerable thought.
+This is not an excuse, but the responsibility for disposal lies with the Secretary of State for Environment, Food and Rural Affairs.
 I have not discussed this issue with the Secretary of State, or in fact anything to do with general disposal issues, particularly not gas and electricity meters.